Sheffield-Miami-Spring2023/IMS322CD/docs/JavaScript - Jumping Right In.md

 <script src="script.js" defer></script>
 ```

-The "defer" attribute is important when the `<script>` tag is placed in the `<head>` - it ensures that the JavaScript does not execute until after the rest of the page has finished loading.
+The "defer" attribute is important when the `<script>` tag is placed in the `<head>`.
+It ensures that the JavaScript does not execute until after the rest of the page has finished loading.

-There are 3 steps to basic interactivity in JavaScript:
+There are 3 steps to implementing basic interactivity in JavaScript:
 1. Reference an HTML element: What element is the user interacting with, or what element do you want to change in response to an event?
 2. Add an event listener to that element: What kind of interactive event are you listening for?
 3. Define a function: What do you want to happen when the specified event occurs?